 "It's going well," said Mark Graziadio, treasurer of the local chapter.
 "We have a good group of volunteers.
 They are very dedicated and are pretty amazing."

 He added that they even gave themselves the name Geezer Construction, since a lot of them are older.
 They even made hats with the name.

 Graziadio said they'll be working on the house "all summer" and expect to be finished early October.

 "We are trying to get the family in before winter," he stated.

 He said that the family will rent the home for a year, so they can build up enough equity to pay the closing costs, one percent transfer tax and any other costs that would be included, with zero percent financing.

 When it comes to finding funds, Graziadio said that one third comes from the mortgage payments for the house, one third is from fundraising and one third comes from donations and grants.

 "We're fortunate that the county has seen the benefits from habitat providing housing to low income families," Graziadio stated.
 "The county has been very generous in allocating funds from the CDBG money, which is used mainly for the infrastructure."

 The crew works full days on Thursday and Friday and half days on Saturday.
 Clyde Kreider is the Building Committee Chairman, Bob Bird is the Site Coordinator for the Thursday and Friday crew and Mel Rutherford is the Site Coordinator for the Saturday crew.

-Page 2 of 2 - Area churches provide lunches to the crews.
+Area churches provide lunches to the crews.